-I will give this game some credit it had a new idea with the parasites that can easily take over the human body and use it as a weapon, with the idea it was good and by this time the survival genre of the game was lost, it was the beginning of evolution that this game will soon be more of a shooter and not even classified as a horror game.
+I will give this game some credit.
+The concept of parasites that can easily take over the human body and use it as a weapon was new.
+But the survival element of the game was lost.
+It became more of a shooter and could hardly be classified as a horror game.

-With all the shooting, easy game play even on the hardest setting the game is defiantly not a horror or a survival game, especially when they removed most of the mixing from the original games.
-Green plants are used for health a short recovery item mixed with red for a little more health gain and then yellow mixed with green and red will permanently boost your health bar by a little, the poison mixture has been removed, though this wasn't in all of the titles anyway.
+With all the shooting and easy gameplay, even on the hardest setting, the game is defiantly not a horror or a survival game.
+Especially when they removed most of the mixing from the original games.
+Green plants are used for health and is a short recovery item.
+When mixed with a red plant, you gain a little more health gain.
+Mix yellow with green and it will permanently boost your health bar by a little.
+The poison mixture has been removed, though it wasn't in all of the titles anyway.

-Using gold to actually upgrade your weapons was fun, but this was super easy, the boss monsters looked like a bad comic book drawing and could end in a second if you wanted to by just using the RPG and even on the final boss.
+Using gold to actually upgrade your weapons was fun, but it was super easy.
+The boss monsters looked like a bad comic book drawing and could end in a second if you wanted to by just using the RPG and even on the final boss.

-So in a sense the boss fights were no real deal and the way to kill them no different from the first boss to the second boss, the most interesting battle to face here was Krauser, the game at least had some replay value as you unlock new weapons, outfits after completing the game on easy or normal though then you need to complete it on hard and then on the final difficulty just to unlock a final secret weapon.
+So in a sense, the boss fights were no real deal and from the first boss to the second boss, the way to kill them was the same.
+The most interesting battle was with Krauser. the game at least had some replay value as you unlock new weapons and outfits after completing the game on easy or normal, though then you need to complete it on hard and then on the final difficulty just to unlock a final secret weapon.

-You also get the Ada campaign and the mercenaries mini game, Ada campaign with the professional game play you can complete it in two hours or less.
+You also get the Ada campaign and the mercenaries mini-game.
+You can complete Ada's campaign with the professional gameplay in two hours or less.

 Separate Ways Campaign

-This campaign can only be unlocked after completing the main game, this campaign isn't hard or very exciting as this is what Ada Wong did in the time you played the main game, it is still nice that this is included though, do not expect long extra hours of game play, the story consists of only five short chapters.
+This campaign can only be unlocked after completing the main game.
+It isn't hard or very exciting, as this is what Ada Wong did in the time you played the main game.
+It is still nice that this is included though, but do not expect long extra hours of gameplay.
+The story consists of only five short chapters.

 - Chapter 1: Ring the Church Bell